Sahil Panwar

-Sahil Panwar (born 16 December 1999) is an Indian professional footballer who plays as a defender for Odisha FC in the Indian Super League.
+Sahil Panwar (born 16 December 1999) is an Indian professional footballer who plays as a defender.

 Career

 Born in Dehradun, Uttarakhand, Panwar was discovered by Pune while playing for his college, Maharana Pratap Sports College, during the Subroto Cup in 2014.
 While with the Pune F.C.
 Academy, Panwar captained the under-18 side.

 Pune City

 After the Pune F.C.
 Academy, He was sold to Indian Super League side Pune City, Panwar joined their academy.
 After spending time with the academy, Panwar was promoted to the first-team squad in December 2017.
 He made his professional debut for the club on 13 January 2018 against Chennaiyin.
 He started and played the whole match as Pune City were defeated 1–0.

 Hyderabad

 After Pune city FC got dissolved, Sahil Panwar joined newly formed franchise Hyderabad FC.

 Odisha

 On 14 May 2021, Sahil Panwar joined Odisha FC on a two-year contract, after Odisha agreed to pay an undisclosed transfer fee to Hyderabad FC.